baseplate-admin/Blog/content/Django/How i fixed htmx redeclaration of let element with hx-boost.md

 2. Replaces `body` with said `html`.
 3. Re executes `scripts` inside those `body` tags.

-So naturally i thought of disabling execution of `script` tags by moving the scripts to the `head`.
+So naturally I thought of disabling execution of `script` tags by moving the scripts to the `head`.
 It worked :D.

 But according to htmx author.
 After `2.0` release `htmx` would re execute the scripts on the head.
 At the time of writing there is [`head-support`](https://htmx.org/extensions/head-support/) extension that enables said functionality and it was to be merged into htmx by `2.0` release.

 # The Solution :

-So i was out of hope at this point.
-Then i stumbled upon this [stackoverflow thread](https://stackoverflow.com/a/13626288) ( god bless stackoverflow ).
-Here i learned about scoping functions.
-I was familiar with function scoping back in my `react` days as `react` didn't support top level await codes and i had to do something like this :
+So I was out of hope at this point.
+Then I stumbled upon this [stackoverflow thread](https://stackoverflow.com/a/13626288) ( god bless stackoverflow ).
+Here I learned about scoping functions.
+I was familiar with function scoping back in my `react` days as `react` didn't support top level await codes and I had to do something like this :

 ```typescript
 (async () => {